 New Mexico Battery (Misdemeanor) Punishment

-A simple battery charge carries a maximum 6 months jail sentence.
+A simple battery charge carries a maximum of six months jail sentence.
 A person convicted of simple battery may also be required to pay up to a $500 fine and spend up to 6 months on probation.
 The court can use its discretion when sentencing a person.
 The court takes the person’s criminal record and what occurred during the particular incident into consideration when deciding the type of sentence that will be imposed.

 New Mexico Aggravated Battery (Felony) Charges